 Another vital CPU factor for many tech enthusiasts is power consumption.
 While some care about wattage to keep their computer efficient, others care about power usage to keep their computers cool.

-Intel’s last couple of generations of processors are known to use a lot of power and produce significant heat, requiring users to have hefty cooling systems.
+Intel’s last couple of generations of processors are known to use a lot of energy and produce substantial heat, requiring users to have hefty cooling systems.

-Conversely, Ryzens require much less power and can be kept stable even with mediocre coolers.
+Conversely, Ryzens require much less power and can be kept steady even with subpar coolers.

-At least, that was the case before Alder Lake was released.
+At least, that was the circumstance before Alder Lake was released.
 So let’s look at some numbers to see how Intel fares against AMD.

-We’ve borrowed Tom’s Hardware benchmarks and their power usage results.
+We’ve borrowed Tom’s Hardware benchmarks and their energy consumption results.

 We can see higher power usage from Intel’s chips across the board.
-For example, the i9-12900K averages around 200 Watts in y-cruncher and Handbrake Power while it goes up to the 250W average in BMW Blender.
+For example, the i9-12900K averages around 200 Watts in y-cruncher and Handbrake Power while it rises to the 250W average in BMW Blender.

 The AMD counterpart has much lower values even though it has a higher core count and no efficiency cores.
 As a result, power draw averages between 100 to 150W in these three benchmarks.

 Keep in mind that all of these benchmarks are multi-threaded.
-Single-threaded tests have a lower power draw.
+Single-threaded tests have a diminished power draw.

 Continuing with other SKUs such as the i7-12700K, i5-12600K, Ryzen 5800X, and Ryzen 5600X, we again see that Intel’s power draw is considerably higher.
 Take, for example, the y-cruncher chart.
 The 12600K uses almost twice as much power.